eejlny/gemm_spmm/README.md

 PS software development:

 In our system we have used Petalinux to create an Ubuntu based OS for the ZCU102 board and compile natively Tensorflow Lite.
 The kernel version is 4.14.0-xilinx-v2018.3 and the Linux version is Ubuntu 16.04.4 LTS that are mapped to a 64 GB SDcard.
-You can download tensorflow 1.14/15 and unzip in the Linux filesystem of the ZCU102 board.
+You can download tensorflow 1.14 from the repository and unzip in the Linux filesystem of the ZCU102 board.
-Then you can download and unzip the lite.zip provided file and obtain a lite directory that you have to use to replace the lite directory in .../tensorflow-14.1/tensorflow/lite.
+Then you can download and unzip the lite.zip provided file and obtain a lite directory that you have to move to .../tensorflow-14.1/tensorflow/lite.
 Then you copy the libkernelmatrixmult.a and kernelmatrixmult.linked.bit.bin to
 .../tensorflow-14.1/tensorflow/lite/tools/make/LibMatrixmult and .../tensorflow-14.1/tensorflow/lite/tools/make/ respectively.

 Now you are ready to compile the inference engine, hardware library and linked the image classification example with the script ./build_arch64_lib.sh.